 To have a fully functioning design, we have separated our design into five sections: a power supply, a control unit, a RF communicator, moisture sensors, and a hub.
 Our power supply should be able to provide a continuous 3.3V to our devices during their standby and data collection modes.
 The control unit will be able to manage sensor data, data transfer, and 32GB of memory storage.
 The RF module will be able to send and receive data using RF signals to transmit data radially at least 5ft.
 Data should be able to be transferred at about .04Mbps.
-The moisture sensor should be able to record real time data from the soil at least once a day and report it to the control unit.
+The data should be able to be relayed through devices, or sent directly to the hub.The moisture sensor should be able to record real time data from the soil at least once a day and report it to the control unit.
 We will be creating three of these devices, and placing them a distance of up to 5 feet away from each other.
 The hub will be placed within 5 feet of one of these devices.
 The hub will be equipped with its own RF receiver, and will be able to collate the data into an ArcGIS map.